 The Metal Ore Mining subdivision is expected to be highly affected by COVID-19.
 Producers of industrial commodities such as iron ore, copper, mineral sands and nickel will likely face subdued demand.
 The disruption of global supply chains is expected to exert downward pressure on manufacturing activity over the second half of 2019-20, lowering prices for these commodities.
 For example, revenue in the Copper Ore Mining industry is anticipated to decline by 7.7% in the current year, as output and copper prices decline.
 Furthermore, Australian vehicle sales fell by almost 18% in March.
-Declining global vehicle sales are anticipated to constrain demand for some operators in the subdivision, such as bauxite miners.
+Declining global vehicle sales are anticipated to constrain demand for aluminium, negatively affecting some operators in the subdivision, such as bauxite miners.
+In March 2020, vehicle sales in Australia fell by about 18% compared with sales in March 2019.
 In contrast, precious metals producers will likely benefit from growing investor demand for safe-haven assets.
 The price of gold has risen to over \$1,600 USD per ounce, its highest level since March 2013.
 This is expected to provide a major benefit to Australian gold miners.
-As a result, revenue for the Gold Ore Mining industry is anticipated to increase by 4.7% in 2019-20.
+As a result, revenue for the

+Gold Ore Mining industry is anticipated to increase by 4.7% in 2019-20.
 Lower oil prices will likely exert downward pressure on operating costs, assisting the viability of metal ore miners.